alicemunsal/dohex/DoHex2.md

 * DoHex allows us to develop and test our application as a monolith and deploy it as a microservices application as needed by reasonable effort.

-* Single thread per request or event loop thread models can be used
+* Single thread per request or event loop thread models can be used with DoHex architecture.

 Developers dont much to learn about